Reflection

 Coursework and production work became one method.

-What school sharpened
+What school gave me

 • Requirements thinking